Original Problem

 My idea:

-In a hash table, there is a list of slots for putting in new data, and a list of keys.
-For example, in Python, dictionary is a special hash table (1$\to$1 type).
+is a special hash table (1$\to$1 type).
 It seems like classifying your inputs into different drawers, and if you need to pick them up, you need to search the corresponding drawer only according to the keys you’ve got.
 Therefore, the time cost is reduced by one dimension.